nelson-n/cs-math-nn/DataStructuresAlgorithms/DataStructuresCheatsheet.md

 * Arrays = Grouping of objects of a homogenous data type.
     - Stored contiguously in memory as one long string of bytes.
 When you index the memory you know exactly how many bytes each element takes up because objects have the same type, so if you are storing 4 byte integers you can quickly return the element at index 5 by looking at bytes 4*5 = 20-24 in the string of bytes.
     - Cannot grow or shrink, a new array must be created to grow an array.
-    - Fast random access (indexing), slow inserts and deletes as a new array must be created.
+    - Fast indexing O(1), slow inserts and deletes O(n) as a new array must be created.
 * Lists = Grouping of objects of heterogenous data types.
     - Items stored non-contiguously in memory (items are stored randomly in memory).
     - Fast inserts and deletes as prior elements do not need to be shifted in memory, slow random access.